 The “maybe” step: If adverse impact is indicated, we then calculate the statistical significance of the adverse impact.
 According to the FCCM, “by comparing the selection rates of members of favored and non-favored groups who met the subjective requirements to determine whether statistically significant differences exist.
 If the disparity in these selection rates is not significant, then it is highly unlikely that discrimination resulted from the use of the subjective criteria.
 If the disparity is significant, then adverse impact exists and disparate impact discrimination may have occurred.”
 Chapter 2 of the Federal Contractor Compliance Manual contains more details on this.

 Statistical significance is most often calculated using one of two tests, either by Standard Deviation or Fisher’s Exact.
 The Standard Deviation Test is typically used for pools of 30 or more, is more commonly used, and the significance threshold is 1.96 standard deviations or above.
 The Fisher's Exact Test is the small groups test (less than 30) used for comparing the difference in selection rates of two groups.
 Generally, a Fisher's result of .025 or less (this roughly equates 2.00 SD) is regarded as statistically significant.

 - In our example, the result is 25% which leads us to the “maybe step”.
 Using the Standard Deviation Test, the calculation is 2.65 so the adverse impact is statistically significant.

 These four steps are only part of the subject that is adverse impact.
-Work with your consultant, your counsel and tune in to our webinar next month to hear more.
+Work with your consultant, your counsel and download our on-demand webinar to learn more.